A mountain side covered in a thick layer of snow and ice, with in the distance a lone climber.

 The Mount Everest Foundation (MEF) is jointly administered by the Alpine Club and the Society.
 It funds exploratory scientific and mountaineering objectives in the world's mountain regions.

-An increasing interest from the public in the expedition led to the publication of John Hunt’s The ascent of Everest (1953), a national lecture series, and the acclaimed film The conquest of Everest, collectively raising £100,000 in capital.
+In May 1953, Edmund Hillary and Tenzing Norgay reached the summit of the highest peak in the world during a British-led expedition.
+An increasing interest from the public led to the publication of John Hunt’s The Ascent of Everest (1953), a national lecture series, and the acclaimed film The Conquest of Everest, collectively raising £100,000 in capital.

 Notable first ascents and climbs

-Since it was established, the MEF has provided financial backing for numerous first ascents and new routes on some of the world's highest peaks, including Everest, Kangchenjunga, Annapurna, Dhaulagiri, Xixabangma, Nanga Parbat, Nuptse, and Kongur.
+Since it was established, the MEF has provided financial backing for numerous first ascents and new routes on some of the world's highest peaks, including Everest, Kangchenjunga, Annapurna, Dhaulagiri, Nanga Parbat, Nuptse, and Kongur.

 Everest events at the Society